-ITO vs Udayan Mandavia: ITAT Ahmedabad on Section 154 Debatable Issue
+ITO vs Udayan Mandavia: ITAT Ahmedabad on Section 154 and 115BBE Rate for AY 2017-18

 The Income Tax Appellate Tribunal ("ITAT"), Ahmedabad, in ITO, Ahmedabad v.
 Udayan Mandavia, Ahmedabad (ITA No. 154/Ahd/2026, Assessment Year 2017-18), dismissed the Revenue's appeal and upheld the quashing of a rectification order passed under section 154.
 The case turns on a foundational principle of rectification proceedings: whether the disputed issue constitutes a "mistake apparent from record" or a debatable question of law — a distinction that carries significant practical weight for assessees who have had their tax computations revised post-assessment.